swiftlang/swift-foundation/Proposals/0023-progress-manager.md

 To add an instance of `Foundation.Progress` as a child to an instance of `ProgressManager`, we pass an `Int` for the portion of `ProgressManager`'s `totalCount` `Foundation.Progress` should take up and a `Foundation.Progress` instance to `assign(count:to:)`.
 The `ProgressManager` instance will track the `Foundation.Progress` instance just like any of its `ProgressManager` children.

->The choice of naming the interop method as `subprogress(assigningCount: to:)` is to keep the syntax consistent with the method used to add a `ProgressManager` instance to the progress tree using this new API, `subprogress(assigningCount:)`.

 ```swift
 @available(FoundationPreview 6.4, *)
 extension ProgressManager {